 Fires a hawk spirit that can travel infinitely far and briefly reveals units it flies over.
 You can also recast the ability as it's flying and Hawkshot explodes, granting vision of the area around it for a few seconds.
 Units caught in the initial explosion are revealed for a longer time.

-You can also use Hawkshot to reveal invisible enemies (e.g. Akali or Teemo) and check brushes so your team doesn't walk into blind vision and get caught.
+You can also use Hawkshot to reveal invisible enemies (e.g. Akali or Teemo), reveal wards and check brushes so your team doesn't walk into blind vision.

 Ashe launches a crystal arrow of ice that stuns the first champion hit dealing magic damage to all nearby enemies.
 The stun increases with the distance of the arrow's flight.